kdakan/Clean-Code/README.md

 * Larger scoped variable members (like global variables, constants, public or protected properties) should have a longer name
 * Smaller scoped variable members (like private member variables or local variables) should have a shorter name
 * Method arguments, exception instances and counter veriables should have shorter names
-* Bool variables and members should start with is or be a past tense verb (like isDone, isLoggedIn, done, loggedIn, etc.)
+* Boolean variables and members should start with is or be a past or simple present tense verb (like isDone, isLoggedIn, done, loggedIn, doesSomething, Validates(), etc.)
 --------------------------------------------------------------------------------------------------------------------
 ## Methods should:
 * Be small
 * Have single responsibility
 * Be testable
 * Be reusable and DRY
-* Not have deeply nested blocks
+* Not have more than 3 levels of nesting in blocks
 * Have single line in its conditional blocks (extract the block into a separate method if it is more than one line)
 * Should not have side-effects other than its name implies (complicates the code)
 * Apply command query separation, should either return a value or change some state but not both (except for Try...() methods or when a command and a query has to be atomic like a Login() method, or for performance reasons like a db Insert() method which will also retrieves the Id anf foreign key Ids on the object after inserting an object graph)